 First off, you don’t want to rely on passwords as your only line of defense.
 You should have at least two-factor authentication and, realistically, multi-factor authentication.
 This kind of authentication can be thought of as three levels: Something you know, something you are, something you have.
 The password fits into the category of “something you know,” and, because you are likely to continue using passwords as one method of security protection, you should take the time and care to manage them closely and not keep using the same word and character patterns over and over again.

 Beyond that, biometrics have become a widely used method of authentication in the category of “something you are.”
-If you have an iPhone 5S or later, you are probably using touch ID, so you are aware of how simple it is to use and how commonplace it has become.
+If you have an iPhone, you are probably using Face ID or Touch ID, so you are aware of how simple it is to use and how commonplace it has become.
 Often two-factor authentication—password and biometrics—might be enough, but industry best practices are moving towards multi-factor authentication.
 This would also include “something you own,” such as a security token.

 As a senior-level executive or board member, it is important that you remain vigilant.
 If your organization only requires passwords, press the issue and, if necessary, refuse to use platforms that you think could be vulnerable.
 If someone at your level makes cybersecurity protection an issue, it is quite likely that the security teams will be keen to make the proper adjustments.